RomanCLV/CroixRouge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is using Node.js, please install it (https://nodejs.org/en/download/)

 ## Available Scripts

 In the project directory, you can run:

+Be sure that required modules are downloaded: `npm install`

 ### `npm start`